 - Carrying out weed control measures in Parks and Reserves

-- Private property inspections and education regarding obligations under the NSW Noxious Weeds Act 1993
+- Private property inspections and education regarding obligations under the NSW Biosecurity Act 2015 and Biosecurity Regulation 2017

 - Promoting weed control in the Strathfield Community through displays, information sessions, local advertising and the distribution of brochures.

-- Remove any noxious weeds using appropriate control measures
+- Remove weeds using appropriate control measures in your garden

 - Never dump garden waste in parks or bushland reserves

 - Compost garden clippings at home or place in Council green-waste bins for collection

 - Avoid over fertilising your garden as excess nutrients may wash into waterways promoting weed growth